Supermagnum/98keys-ergo/README.md

 More files:
 https://github.com/Supermagnum/98keys-ergo

-I will type write up the readme when I have the energy, and add links to the PCB boards with part sets.
+ Todo: add links to the PCB boards with part sets.

 Cherry MX switches should fit the holes.